Table of Contents

-In order to convert PDF to Visio, you need to use a tool that will transform the PDF file into a vector graphic.
+To convert PDF to Visio, you need to use a tool that will transform the PDF file into a vector graphic.
+These tips also work to convert PDF to LucidChart.
 Most solutions for using PDF in Visio will only provide you with a bitmap image file.
-This is unhelpful because none of the individual PDF objects or text can be accessed.
+This is unhelpful because no individual PDF objects or text can be accessed.
 There are several tools available that generate vector formats for Visio.
-If you are asking yourself, “How do I download a PDF file into Visio” or, “How do I edit a PDF in Visio”, try one of the programs below to ensure success:
+If you are asking yourself, “How do I download a PDF file into Visio” or “How do I edit a PDF in Visio?”, try one of the programs below to ensure success:

 - Insert PDF, a Visio add-in that adds “Open PDF” to the Visio Toolbar.

-- PDF FLY, an advanced conversion program for technical professionals and writers
+- PDF FLY, an advanced conversion program for technical professionals and writers.
+Includes all input and output formats.

-By default, pdf2picture and PDF FLY give more control over the conversion while Insert PDF simply opens the PDF file in Visio.
-Both pdf2picture and PDF FLY create files that Visio can import using the native Windows Metafile Format (WMF).
-It’s also possible for Visio to open DXF and SVG files although we find that WMF yields the best results in most instances.
+By default, pdf2picture and PDF FLY give more control over the conversion, while Insert PDF simply opens the PDF file in Visio.
+Both pdf2picture and PDF FLY create files Visio can import using the native Windows Metafile Format (WMF).
+It’s also possible for Visio to open DXF and SVG files, although we find that WMF yields the best results in most instances.

 Resources for Converting PDF to Visio

 Simple Steps for using PDF in Visio

 Following are the steps for using PDF in Visio.
 Screenshots are based on pdf2picture.
 If you are using the Insert PDF add-in, skip to Step 3 (Insert PDF add-in instructions).

 - Open the converted file in Visio using “Insert Pictures”.
 You can also drag the file onto a Visio page.
 Adjust your paper size and orientation if necessary.
 You should now see the converted drawing on your screen.
 Important!
 The drawing imports as one object.
 You need to ungroup it if you wish to edit, remove or add parts of the drawing.

 - Save as a Visio Drawing.
 That’s it.
 Once you save the drawing, it is now in the native .vsdx format and ready to save or share with your colleagues – just 4 easy steps for using PDF in Visio!